ymurong/dedup-at-scale/README.md

 # How to Develop Locally

 ## 1. VirtualENV Setup
+You must use python 3.10 as remote spark cluster worker only support python 3.10.
 The following example use python 3.10.
 Run the following commands from PROJECT ROOT.
 ```bash
 pip3.10 install virtualenv